Customer Service

 Nowadays, the configuration and deployment of any software system start with choosing the tools.
 When you are embarking on a KCS journey, your primary tool will be a knowledge base platform.

-This is the very essence of knowledge-centered support – documenting any new solutions or information that the agents come across while working with customers.
+This is the very essence of knowledge-centered support – documenting any new solutions or information that the agents come across while working with users.

-If you have a customer with a non-standard issue, and you manage to resolve it – write down what you did.
-Chances are that more customers come with the same issue, and your entry to the knowledge base will make your colleagues’ lives easier – and yours, too.
+If you have a person with a non-standard issue, and you manage to resolve it – write down what you did.
+Chances are that more clients come with the same issue, and your entry to the documentation will make your colleagues’ lives easier – and yours, too.

-Besides, you can find valuable knowledge in conversations with customers, in their feedback on your product or service – and turn it into content that can be used by others.
-For example, if customers complain that a certain procedure is not documented, fill the gap, and the level of satisfaction will increase.
+Besides, you can find valuable knowledge in conversations with clientele, in their feedback on your product or service – and turn it into helpful content.
+For example, if users complain that they can’t find a certain procedure in the documentation, fill the gap, and the level of satisfaction will increase.

-Moreover, you can gain insights from the feedback on your knowledge base itself.
-For example, if your information resources are powered with ServiceNow, you can obtain customer comments on your KB articles suggesting how the content can be improved.
+Moreover, you can gain insights from the feedback on your content health.
+For example, power your information resources with ServiceNow, so that you can obtain reader comments on your KB articles suggesting how to improve the content.

 If you look up the most popular examples of knowledge management systems, you will find that many of them support both default and custom templates making content creation more straightforward.